My years at Occidental College sparked my interest in social and political causes, and filled me with the idea that my voice could make a difference.”

 Obama Scholars benefit from the same educational mission — excellence, equity, community and service — that the President has cited as crucial to his own development.

-Obama Scholars receive a loan-free financial package covering tuition, room, board, books and other expenses, including travel.
+Obama Scholars receive a loan-free financial package covering tuition, room, board, and books based on our cost of attendance.
 This fully funded program provides students with the opportunity to pursue a path both academically and beyond the classroom that supports their ambition to make a difference.
 Scholars can pursue any field of study Occidental offers.
 In their first year, scholars will be matched with faculty advisers to help them shape their personalized plans.
 Scholars also will be connected with the program's advisory council, which includes prominent Occidental alumni, former Obama administration officials and other distinguished advisers.

 How to Apply

 Applicants to Occidental College who demonstrate outstanding academic achievement and a commitment to the public good will be selected by the admission committee.
 There is no separate Obama Scholars application.

 Yes, any applicant for fall 2020 admission will be considered for the program, both first-year and transfer.

 How does a student indicate they are interested in being considered?